lorenzhoerb/DSE-2024-follow-me/README.md

 helm install dse helm\
 ```

-To test I everything you can port-forward a service `kubectl port-forward service/inventory-service 8080:8080 -n dse`
-and check the connection via `curl http://localhost:8080/api/inventory/`.
+To test if everything works you can check the service via `curl http://localhost/api/inventory/`.

 ## Development